 - Now, raise your body up and sit on the toes of both feet in such a way that the weight of the body falls right in the middle of the heel.

-- Balance in such a way that the knees remain on the floor.
+- Try to stretch the knees in such a way that the knees remain on the floor.

 - Finally, Maintain the final pose as long as Or till you feel comfortable.